Kinoma/SourceDocumentation/kinoma_documentation_template.md

 Reference sections typically describe many different code entities, using special context-specific formats that are too numerous to describe here; for more information, see the section “Applying the Formats.”

 ###Figures
 Format figures and their captions as shown below.
-Create (or crop) all figures so that there’s no blank space on any of the four sides.
+It's not necessary to include numbers and captions where doing so would be overkill, such as in numbered steps where every figure obviously demonstrates what the step just described.

 **Figure 1.** Figure Caption Goes Here
 ![](http://kinoma.com/create/img/open-sensor-illus.png)

+Create (or crop) all figures so that there’s no blank space on any of the four sides.

 When adding a figure, remember to also update the numbering of any figures past that point in the document.

 ###Tables
 To create a table, use the following as a starting point.
-In (relatively rare) cases where a caption is not appropriate, precede the table with a blank paragraph in the Normal style.

 **Table 1.** Table Caption Goes Here